 If you’re a night owl like me, what do you like to do on Saturday mornings?
 Chances are, you just want to laze about – maybe not even get out of bed before 11 or 12.
 What about Sundays?
 If you go to church, Sunday is probably the day you go.
 This is another reason I stopped going to church – I was too tired.
 It was my Saturday, and I just didn’t have it in me to be social.
 I wanted to, maybe even needed to sleep in on Sundays.

-Of course, by afternoon, I want to get out and do something – but everyone is busy running errands, grocery shopping, et al. Sunday evenings usually found most of my Monday through Friday working friends tucked in, getting ready for the working week.
-Staying up late just wasn’t an option for them.
+Of course, by afternoon I want to get out and do something – but everyone is busy.
+Everyone has errands to run, groceries to buy, and domestic things to do.
+Sunday evenings usually found most of my Monday through Friday working friends in bed early, as they had to get ready for the workweek.
+Staying up late just wasn’t an option for these friends.

 Simple supply and demand means restaurants close early on Sundays.
 Any weekend events – brew fests, street fairs, ethnic festivals, and what not -they’ll certainly be done by 5.
-If there’s anything happening it will end by 5 PM.
-However – my girlfriend and I did find a theater or two that offers cheap movies on Sunday.
+If there are any events on Sunday, they will end by 5 PM.
+My girlfriend and I did find a theater or two that offer cheap movies on Sunday.
 Saturday night movies are expensive, so this is an amazing perk.
-The theaters are relatively empty too – I’ve never tried to go to a Sunday night movie, only to find it sold out.
+The theaters are relatively empty too – Sunday night movies seldom sell out.

 Mondays are very quiet in public places.

-Again – if something happens on a Sunday, it closes at 5 PM.
-But nothing happens on Mondays.
-When was the last time you went to a chili cook off in the park on a Monday afternoon?
+Again – if events happen on a Sunday, they end by 5 PM.
+But an early close is better than the events that happen on Monday.
+Why?
+Because nothing happens on Mondays.
+When was the last time you went to a chili cook-off in the park on a Monday afternoon?
 Having said that – with no one around on Mondays, the world is your oyster!
 Eat at any restaurant you wish without a long wait.
-Go to a movie with no line, even if a concert happens on a Monday, it’ll be less full than on a Friday or a Saturday.
-People are at work during the day, and really tired Monday night.
+Go to a movie with no line, even if a concert lands on a Monday, it’ll be less full than on a Friday or a Saturday.
+People just returned to work after a full weekend.
+They get tired Monday night and just don’t want to go out.
 Talk about an introvert’s dream.

 Your coworkers assume you can work on Mondays:

-One day during an informal meeting that wasn’t getting anywhere, someone suggested that we reconvene.
-This same person suggested Monday.
+One day during a work meeting that wasn’t getting anywhere, a coworker suggested we table the issue till Monday.
 I sat back in my seat, set out a sigh, and hoped to God that everyone else could meet a different day.
-This kind of situation happened all the time.
+I found myself in similar situations all the time.
 It was pretty common to get asked “Hey, can you do this task on Monday?” or “Can we meet Monday afternoon?”

-About 95 percent of the time, I was able to pass whatever tasks onto the guy who worked in my department on Monday.
-Occasionally though, there were tasks or meetings that required my presence.
-Even if this involved a conference call from home, that still cut into my day off.
-I remember a time when my boss called me while I was having lunch with my girlfriend, asking when I was going to get something done!
-That was not a good experience.
+About 95 percent of the time, I was able to pass whatever tasks to the guy who worked in my department on Monday.
+Occasionally though, some tasks or meetings required my presence.
+Even if said tasks were just a quick conference call from home, that still cut into my day off.

 Granted – this isn’t the fault any of my former (or your possible future) coworkers (including my former boss).
-They can’t memorize your schedule, just as you can’t memorize their schedule.
+Your colleagues can’t be expected to keep track of your schedule, just as you can’t be expected to keep track of their schedule.
 This is just one of the hazards of working Tuesday through Saturday.

 You have less time to collaborate with your coworkers:

 Sure, Tuesday through Friday, you are in the normal groove of the workforce, but what happens when another co-worker works from home one day a week?
-What about a co-worker who works Sunday through Monday?
-Maybe Wednesday through Sunday?
-How about when a coworkers calls in sick?
+What about a co-worker who works Sunday through Monday or Wednesday through Sunday?
+What happens when a coworker calls in sick?
+All these scenarios mean less time to collaborate.
 I faced every one of these situations – and it was frustrating.
-My workplace tried to solve this by trying to get everyone in the building on Thursdays.
-This helped, but that often made a tiresome Thursday.
+My workplace tried to ease the lack of collaboration time by trying to get everyone in the building on Thursdays.
+This helped a little, but oh those marathon meeting Thursdays!
 At least once a month, I would have three meetings back to back.
 By the end of the third meeting, I felt like a zombie.
-My brain had totally lost all cognitive thought, and I was just ready to go to sleep.
-Oh, and when you have so many meetings on one day, noting else gets done.
+My brain had lost all cognitive thought, and I was just ready to go to sleep.
+Oh, and when you have so many meetings on one day, nothing else gets done.

 You do get a lot done on Saturdays – and Fridays.

 There an added bonus to your co-workers starting their weekend earlier; no one wants to start a big project on Friday.
 No one wants to start a project and then go home for two days.
 They’ll be thinking of the project their entire weekend.
-So, since there were no big projects coming down the pipeline on Fridays, I also got a lot done that day.
+So, since there were no big projects coming down the pipeline on Fridays, I was able to concentrate better.

 Conclusion: Is working Tuesday through Saturday right for you?

-Honestly, this schedule isn’t for everyone.
+Honestly, a Tuesday through Saturday schedule isn’t for most people.
 There certainly seems to be more cons than pros listed.
 Having said that, the biggest advantage, or disadvantage, rests on your social life.
 Do you value a lot of interactions with your family and friends?
 If the answer is yes, you should probably stick with a Monday through Friday schedule.
 However, if you’re not as sociable, a Tuesday through Saturday schedule might be ideal for you.

 The other con set has to do with your actual work environment.
 Will working Tuesday through Saturday affect your work performance?
-Can you handle getting phone calls from you boss on what is essentially your Sunday?
-If you don’t mind this, then certainly working Tuesday through Saturday can benefit you.
-If, however, it throws you and/or your coworkers into a state of disarray, you should probably stick to a Monday through Friday Schedule.
+Can you handle getting phone calls from your boss on what is essentially your Sunday?
+If these things are not an issue, then you certainly can benefit from working Tuesday through Saturday.
+If, however, it throws you and/or your coworkers into a state of disarray, you should probably stick to a Monday through Friday schedule.